Avoiding mistakes with my Defense Base Act Case

 Defense Base Act Lawyer - Bill Turley

-The 3 Biggest Mistakes Folks Make In a DBA Case
+The 3 Biggest Mistakes Folks Make In their DBA Case

 There are a lot of mistakes that victims can make during a Defense Base Act (DBA) claim—so many that it’s often confusing just keeping even the most basic do&s and don’ts straight.
 If you are feeling overwhelmed and unsure as you pursue an injury claim under the Defense Base Act, don’t panic.
 Avoid these three critical, but common, mistakes:

 Mistake #1: Giving a Recorded Statement or a written statement

 Although the insurance adjuster may tell you that it’s a routine part of handling your DBA claim, victims generally do not have to give a recorded statement.
 If you do make the mistake of giving an unnecessary recorded statement, it is unlikely to help your claim, and your statements could be twisted and used against you.

 The same warnings go for any written statements—even those tucked away in the documents you receive.
 Ultimately, it’s important that you just stick to reporting the facts, and avoid signing any documents you don’t fully understand.

 Here is a great article on why you shouldn't give a written or recorded statement.

 This is never a good idea.
 Invariably you are going to say the wrong thing, say it the wrong way, or omit to say something that will result in the insurance company attacking your credibility.
 Depend on it.
 It's a "tails I lose, head's you win" scenario.